anaximeno/shazamPy/README.md

-# SHA-ZAM - Check the file hash sum
+# SHAZAM - Check the file's integrity

-Shazam is a **Command Line Application** that checks the integrity of one file by comparing it with a given hash.
+Shazam is a **Command Line Application** that checks the integrity of the file by comparing it with a given hash.

 > Created by: Anaxímeno Brito

-## How Does It Work:
+## How Does It Work?

 It calculates the file's hash sum and compares it with a given hash for checking if the file isn't corrupted, it can also be used for calculating the hash sums and automatically save it inside one file if wanted.